Junaid-Iqbal-JI/Access-the-World/README.md

-# Six-Semester-ComputerVision-
+# Access the World-
-This Repository Contain the Computer Vision Assignments of my six semester as well as semester project.
+This Repository Contain the the appplication that detect the object and text detection for visually impaired persons.